2017 Chicago-Kent Law Review Live Symposium

 Ringhand’s work focuses on the Supreme Court confirmation process and the voting patterns and practices of Supreme Court justices.
 She is the co-author of Supreme Court Confirmation Hearings and Constitutional Change, published by Cambridge University Press, as well as a constitutional law casebook published by Carolina Academic Press.
 Her scholarship has been published in both peer and student edited journals, and she is a frequent commentator in the national and international media.
 Her work has been discussed on the editorial pages of the New York Times, as well as on BBC and CNN.
 Ringhand is a 2016-17 University of Georgia Women’s Leadership Fellow, the 2010 and 2014 recipient of the University of Georgia Law School’s Ellington Award for Excellence in Teaching, and the 2017 recipient of the John C. O’Bryne Memorial Award for Significant Contributions Furthering Student-Faculty Relations.

-Jason Mazzone, University of Illinois College of Law
+Jason Mazzone, Albert E. Jenner, Jr. Professor of Law, University of Illinois College of Law

 The 115th Congress and the Supreme Court